Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Introduction

 \section{Introduction}

-Speech Language Models (SLMs) have redefined human–computer interaction by unifying speech and text within a shared generative framework~\cite{openai_nextgen_audio_models_2024}.
-Recent advances~\cite{xu2025qwen3omnitechnicalreport, xu2025qwen25omnitechnicalreport} have substantially enhanced multimodal understanding, sharpening \textit{what they think}, with text responses serving as its external manifestation, akin to an “inner monologue”~\cite{defossez2024moshi}.
-Yet, stronger semantic intelligence does not necessarily yield better spoken interaction.
-Immersive voice interaction requires not only correct word choice but also expressive speech that faithfully conveys expressive intent~\cite{zhu2022effects}, characterized by contextually appropriate emotional intensity~\cite{scherer2003vocal}, prosody~\cite{ladd2008intonational}, and spontaneous naturalness~\cite{shriberg2005spontaneous}.
+Speech Language Models (SLMs) have substantially advanced multimodal interaction by integrating speech and text within unified generative frameworks, achieving remarkable success in multimodal understanding~\cite{xu2025qwen25omnitechnicalreport, xu2025qwen3omnitechnicalreport}.
+However, stronger semantic intelligence does not necessarily yield better spoken interaction.
+Unlike text generation, spoken communication depends not only on \textit{what} is said, but also on \textit{how} it is acoustically realized~\cite{zhu2022effects}, requiring contextually appropriate emotional intensity~\cite{scherer2003vocal}, prosody~\cite{ladd2008intonational}, and spontaneous naturalness~\cite{shriberg2005spontaneous}.

-In practice, even when SLMs attempt to comfort distressed users, their responses are delivered as mere ``spoken version'' of text~\cite{tu2025ultravoice, zhan2025vstyle}—exhibiting weak emphasis and flattened affect despite strong semantic competence, a limitation that persists even after large-scale training.
-We term this mismatch the \textbf{semantic understanding–acoustic realization gap}: a systematic failure to translate \textit{what the model thinks} into \textit{how it speaks}.
-Such a gap ultimately erodes users’ patience and cognitive trust~\cite{kuhne2020human,zhu2022effects} in spoken interaction.

-We attribute this gap to two compounding deficiencies.
-The first is an architectural \textbf{(1) Intent Transmission Failure}.
-Current SLMs, whether modular multi-head~\cite{xu2025qwen25omnitechnicalreport, FangGZMZ025} or unified single-head~\cite{zeng2024glm, nguyen2025spirit}, directly reuse semantic understanding, represented by raw hidden states optimized for text prediction, to drive speech generation.
-Although such representations inherently encode expressive intent which may even be verbalized as natural-language prompts~\cite{guo2023prompttts}, their temporal dynamics are fundamentally mismatched.
-Expressive speech requires temporally smooth, utterance-level guidance to control global prosody and emotion~\cite{skerry2018towards,stanton2018predicting}, whereas LLM representations fluctuate rapidly from token to token to track local lexical variation.
-When directly used for speech generation, these representations naturally bias the model toward token-level content fidelity, rather than the utterance-level intent required for expressive delivery.
-As a result, the model focus on producing speech that is correct in content yet over-smoothed in expressiveness: it knows \textit{what} to say, but lacks a pathway to transmit \textit{how} to say it.

-The second deficiency lies in \textbf{(2) Realization-Unaware Training.} Prior works attempt to inject expressiveness via external supervision, such as emotion labels~\cite{gao2025lucy, wang2025empathy} or prompting techniques~\cite{tu2025ultravoice}, which is both expensive and unscalable.
-More fundamentally, current SLMs are trained in a strictly open-loop manner: their objectives align acoustic realization with externally prescribed supervision signals rather than with the model's own expressive intent, leaving no feedback mechanism to assess whether the generated speech faithfully reflects the intended expression, and thus failing to close the gap at its root.